November 26, 2024

 How to Choose Your Tarot Deck?

 Tarot cards, and more recently, oracle cards are outstanding tools for psychological and spiritual work.
 If you want to learn tarot, then you should buy your own deck and choose a deck you want to learn.
 There are thousands of decks available.
-Unfortunately, many people, starting out, whether they were given a deck or bought a deck, usually get the Rider-Waite Tarot which is an especially complex deck requiring years of study, not only of the deck, but the historical period it represents (14th to 15th century Europe) and in which it was created (early 20th century United States).
+Many beginners receive or buy the Rider-Waite Tarot, a complex deck demanding extensive study.
+It represents 14th to 15th century Europe, requiring historical understanding.
+Created in early 20th century United States, its intricacies challenge newcomers.
+Years of dedication are essential to master this deck and its era.

 Select a Visually Accessible Deck (with Keywords as a Bonus)